RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 In JEPA, the purpose of the world model is to predict future representations of the state of the world.
 There are three main issues

-1. Diversity of the state sequences it is able to observe when training
+1. Diversity of the state sequences the model is able to observe during training
 2. The world isn’t fully predictable, so the model has to predict multiple plausible state representations following an action
 3. Predictions must be made at different time scales and abstractions

-## Self Supervised Learning / Energy Based Models
+## Self-Supervised Learning / Energy-Based Models

-In order to train a world model, Yann LeCun proposes an SSL energy based model (EBM).
+In order to train a world model, Yann LeCun proposes an SSL energy-based model (EBM).

 {% include figure.liquid loading="eager" path="assets/img/blog/jepa/ebm.png" width=300 class="image-fluid mx-auto d-block" alt="ebm" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}